Switch to nesto | Get up to $4,300* cashback

 Home / Mortgage Rates / Variable Mortgage Rates

-Today’s Best Variable Mortgage Rates
+Current Variable Mortgage Rates in Canada

 Your Guide to Getting the Best Variable Mortgage Rates

-Types of Variable Mortgages
+Variable Mortgages

 As the payment is intended to stay the same, any increases to the interest rate will mean that more of the regular payment goes towards interest.
 An increasing interest rate component will cause the principal balance not to be paid.
 The repayment schedule could change – increasing your remaining amortization.
 Although not often, when rates go up, they can cause this type of mortgage to over-amortize.
 Over-amortization means that when your 5-year term ends, you may have added another 7 more years to your amortization.

-If you’re in this option in a rising rate environment, you’re most at risk of payment shock at renewal.
+If you’re using this option in a rising rate environment, you’re most at risk of payment shock at renewal.
 Additionally, you may be affected by trigger rates and trigger points during the term of your mortgage.
 These risks are explained below by examining how they affect a fixed (or static) payment variable-rate mortgage.

 With this arrangement, the principal portion of your mortgage payment stays consistent throughout your mortgage term.
 The interest portion of your mortgage payment will fluctuate with changes to your lender’s prime rate.
 You will realize a change to your mortgage payment with each change to the interest rate on your variable-rate mortgage with fluctuating payments.
 No changes to your remaining amortization are expected unless you Prepay any part of your principal mortgage balance during the term of your mortgage.
 No risks are associated with this mortgage option except payment shocks in a rising rate environment.

-Benefits of a Variable Mortgage
+Benefits of Variable Mortgages

 Whether you choose a fluctuating payment (ARM) or fixed payment (VRM) option, they share some key benefits.

-Disadvantages of a Variable Mortgage
+Disadvantages of Variable Mortgages

 Payment Shock